TheYellowHydra/Balatro-data-analysis/GuideLines.md

 ```

 ## 5. Conclusion
-Straight if good, really good, it overclass flush on all domain
-(add picture of porbabilities, poker hand levels and jokers)
+Straight is wonderful, it surpass flush on all domain (probabilties, poker hand levels and jokers).
 I see only one negative points for straight.
 When I go for straight I feel trap in one way.
-I can't play other hand.
-Contrary as full house  can change later to four of a kind or five of a kind.
-And if for some reason I need to play an poker hand inferior I Can.
-With straight there is only on way.
-Except that,  straight is good what ever was my feeling on it.
-I should give a try for my next games
+I can't play others hands.
+Contrary to full house I can change later to four of a kind or five of a kind.
+And if for some reasons I need to play a inferior poker hand I can.
+With straight, there is only one way.
+Except that,  straight is good what ever was my assumptions on it.
+I should give a try for my next games.
 Well the voyage was nice :)

 All resources and the script of this video are on the github repo you can found in description.
-Some resources will be added later because there some area I want to explore in balatro, may be for another video
+Some resources will be added later because there is some area I want to explore in Balatro, may be for another video
 Thanks for watching, have fun and see you soon

 ## 6. Misc